 What is Sugar Cream Pie?

-The name of the pie is Sugar Cream Pie.
+Just ponder the name of this pie recipe.
 Are you kidding me?!
-How can this recipe not be the best thing you ever ate based on the TITLE ALONE.
+How can this not be the best dessert you ever ate based on the TITLE ALONE.

-This recipe falls handedly in the simpler-is-better category.
-There’s not much too it, but sweet baby Jesus, is it good.
+Old fashioned sugar cream pie falls in the simpler-is-better category.
+There’s not much too it, oh my, is it good.
 You know why it’s so good?
 Because there’s sugar, and cream, and pie.
-Duh.
+What more could you need?

-Sugar Cream Pie is also known as Hoosier Cream Pie because of it’s popularity in Indiana.
-Evidently the state legislature thought it was kind of a big deal too, so it became the official state pie in 2009.
+This pie recipe is also known as Hoosier Pie because of its popularity in Indiana.
+Evidently the state legislature thought it was kind of a big deal too, so Indiana Sugar Cream Pie became the official state pie in 2009.

 So apparently the best time to make this pie is ALWAYS.
 I’m down with that.